C-90. Provenance: Tracing Owners & Collections - Advance Reading List

 • Preliminary Advices

 Admitted students are encouraged to review at least some of the following books in advance of the course; however, a thorough study of every title listed here is not a prerequisite for course participation.
+Detailed bibliographies will be distributed during the course, dealing with the various areas covered, and extensive preliminary reading is not necessary.

 It will be assumed that students are familiar with the essentials of historical bibliography and with handling early printed books (otherwise, please see Philip Gaskell’s A New Introduction to Bibliography).